 Suffering has always played a significant role in people’s lives.
-We often look at it in different forms where the complacency of itself defeats the person or builds them up to become and emerge a better version of themself.
+We often look at it in different forms where the complacency of itself defeats the person or builds them up to become and emerge a better version of themselves.
 It feels like an unescapable funk of rock bottom.

 Personally, my own suffering is most likely the reason why I am the way that I am.
 Now, I don’t want to get into some whole notion of self-diagnosing myself of various mental illnesses or make up a reason why my suffering triumphs over yours or the next person.
 No, that’s not my end goal whatsoever.
 You can look this as a rant for the most part.
 The title of this blog pretty much sums up the gist of what I’ll be explaining, so, buckle up.

-Oftentimes I cringe at the term ‘suffering’ in a very uncomfortable and sickening way yet it also makes me feel furious at best.
-But first off what makes the term make me feel that sort of feeling?
-Suffering can take any form really − from of a family that struggles financially often questioning where their next meal will come from.
+Frequently I cringe at the term ‘suffering’ in a very uncomfortable and sickening way yet it also makes me feel furious at best.
+But first off what makes the term makes me feel that sort of feeling?
+Suffering can take any form really − from a family that struggles financially often questioning where their next meal will come from.
 Young children from third world countries facing the horrors of war thus having to “fight” for survival thinking about whether they will be killed or not.
 Homelessness with inadequate care.
 A person that fights the internal demons every day and having to mentally go through that kind of hell.
-Now then, I’m not saying that one form of suffering is at a higher magnitude and should be praised over the other (suffering should never be praised in general); these are just instances that are very common yet not recognized and addressed.
-That kind of uncomfortable notion should be a feeling that should leave us questioning why it is so vaguely raised yet so common with each other when we do not think about its level of impact.
+Now then, I’m not saying that one form of suffering is at a higher magnitude and should be praised over the other (suffering should never be glorified in general); these are just instances that are very common yet not recognized and addressed.
+That kind of uncomfortable notion should be a feeling that should leave us questioning why it is so vaguely raised yet so familiar with each other when we do not think about its level of impact.

 No one should ever suffer through the everyday buses and ropes that life throws out, period.
 I do not even wish that kind of torture for the select people that I do not like.
-It’s a mental, physical, and spiritual plague that feels like it can progress slowly yet so rapidly overtime.
+It’s a mental, physical, and spiritual plague that feels like it can progress slowly yet so rapidly over time.
 Though we have the power to change all that and have control over our own lives, take into account that others are not as privileged as us and yet do not have the luxury to do so.

 Who do we pinpoint the scapegoat of this hell?
 Do we blame it on God?
 Another Diety?
 The people that brought them to that low point?
 Social and environmental factors?
 Life in general?